moogacs/docs.buf.build/docs/configuration/v1beta1/lint-rules.md

 }
 ```

-The above will result in generated code in certain languages defaulting to `SCHEME_FTP` instead of
+The above results in generated code in certain languages defaulting to `SCHEME_FTP` instead of
 `SCHEME_UNSPECIFIED`.